 IKEA – The Swedish furniture company is actually registered in the Netherlands with its headquarters based in Delft.
 There is also a service centre in Amsterdam and a call centre in Groningen.
 With 12 stores in the country it employs around 6,000 staff and offers a friendly working environment.

 Adidas – The German sportswear company has a headquarters office in south-east Amsterdam (Atlas building), close to Amsterdam Bijlmer-ArenA station.
-With an open international climate made up of nearly 50 nationalities, jobs on offer are mainly in digital, marketing, finance and supply chain.
+With an open international climate of some 1,300 staff made up of over 80 nationalities, jobs on offer are mainly in digital and marketing/communications.

 Booking.com BV – The online travel reservations company has its global headquarters in Amsterdam.
-It has a large office in the Piet Hein buildings complex on the IJ waterfront near central station and employs a diverse workforce.
+It has a large office in the Piet Hein buildings complex on the IJ waterfront near central station and has over 10 other office locations around the city.
+It employs a diverse workforce of 4,000 in Amsterdam.

-Tesla Motors – The American electric car company headed by Elon Musk has an ever growing presence in the Netherlands.
+Tesla Motors – The American electric car company headed by Elon Musk has a significant presence in the Netherlands.
 It has its European operational headquarters office in south-east Amsterdam and a final assembly unit and European distribution centre located in Tilburg (in the south of the country).

-Panasonic Europe – The Japanese consumer electronics company is transferring its European headquarters from London to Amsterdam (from October 2018).
+Panasonic Europe – The Japanese consumer electronics company transferred its European headquarters from London to Amsterdam in 2018.
+The office is located at the World Trade Center in Amsterdam Zuid.

-The following Dutch multinational companies are known to recruit internationals, although you will need to speak Dutch for domestic focussed roles:
+Some Dutch multinational companies are known to recruit internationals, although you will need to speak Dutch for domestic roles.

 Other Dutch tech companies of note are ASM international, a semiconductor company based in Almere; TOMTOM, the company which makes auto navigation systems and has its global HQ in Amsterdam; Vanderlande Industries is a Dutch firm based in Veghel (near Den Bosch) which specialises in baggage handling systems at airports.